ryansheehy0/Neo-C/Readme.md

 # Neo-C
 Neo-C is a programming language like C++, but tries to have a consistent and pleasant to use syntax.
-C++ gives so many features to the user that it becomes up to them how they want to program in C++.
+C++ gives so many features to users that it becomes up to them how they want to program in C++.
 This often leads to inconsistency and over-complexity.
 In contrast, Neo-C has relatively simple features and tries not to be overly complex.
 It isn't backwards compatible C++.

 - **Compile still in development.**
 - In order to implement syntax highlighting in vs code, copy and paste the **Neo_C_Syntax_Highlighter** folder in **~/.vscode/extensions/**.
+- Neo-C files have the **.nc** file extension.

 <img src="./neo_c_logo.svg" width=400>